 Did you just land your dream job teaching kindergarten?
 Or, perhaps you have been transferred to teach kindergarten after many years of teaching another grade level.
 Either way, congratulations!

-To be that super-hero kindergarten teacher, you will need some teacher essentials before the kiddos enter through the door.
-“What essentials?”, you ask.
-To help you get started, I’ve created a list of 33 Amazon must-haves for kindergarten teachers.
+To help you get started, I’ve created a list on amazon of must-haves for kindergarten teachers.

 Kindergarten Teachers Must-Haves